Skip to main content

 Books by Nancy Johnson

-In 1959, Freda Gilroy arrives at Fisk University full of hope.
+In the fall of 1959, Freda Gilroy arrives on the campus of Fisk University full of hope.
 Soon, the ugliness of the Jim Crow South intrudes, and she’s thrust into a movement for social change.
-Freda is torn between a soon-to-be doctor her parents approve of and an audacious young man willing to risk it all for justice.
-Freda finds herself caught between two worlds and must decide how much she’s willing to sacrifice for the advancement of her people.
-In 1992 Chicago, Freda’s daughter Tulip is an ambitious PR professional on track for an exciting career.
+Freda finds herself caught between two worlds, and two loves, and must decide how much she’s willing to sacrifice for the advancement of her people.
+In 1992 Chicago, Freda’s daughter, Tulip, is an ambitious PR professional on track for an exciting career, if workplace politics and racial microaggressions don’t get in her way.
 But with the ruling in the Rodney King trial weighing heavily on her, Tulip feels called to action.
-When she makes an irreversible misstep as she seeks to uplift her community, she must decide, just like her mother three decades prior, what she’s willing to risk in the name of justice and equality.
+When she makes an irreversible professional misstep as she seeks to uplift her community, she must decide, just like her mother had three decades prior, what she’s willing to risk in the name of justice and equality.

 by Nancy Johnson - Fiction, Women's Fiction